 Based on the feedback received from the public at the Alternatives Presentation meeting, as well as significant input received from the public after the meeting, and input from stakeholders whose property would be affected by the alternatives, the preferred alternative was developed.
-The preferred alternative includes realigned intersections between Pomfret Road, Stage Road and Library Street to slow the speeds of turning traffic.
-Additionally, this concept narrows crossing locations where possible, provides sidewalks on key pedestrian desire lines, and restripes the existing roadway widths to provide narrow shoulders to establish some space for active transportation modes.
+The preferred alternative includes realigned intersections between Pomfret Road, Stage Road, and Library Street to slow the speeds of turning traffic.
+Additionally, this concept narrows crossing locations where possible, provides sidewalks on key pedestrian desire lines, and restripes and strategically widens the existing roadway widths to provide narrow shoulders to establish some space for active transportation modes.
 This plan was developed based on input received at and after the meeting and incorporated pieces of a number of alternatives.

-The majority of public input supported the intersection alignments included in Alternative 1.
+Most of the public input supported the intersection alignments included in Alternative 1.
+Following the Alternatives Presentation, six attendees followed up sharing their support for Alternative 1.
 The intersection of Library Street at Pomfret Road was tightened into a standard T-intersection with Library Street forming the T into Pomfret Road and eliminating what is currently a straight, uncontrolled movement from Pomfret Road southbound onto Library Street.
 With this concept, this southbound traffic destined for Library Street would need to slow and turn right onto Library Street.
-A short segment of Library Street will be widened to accommodate two way traffic.
+A short segment of Library Street will be widened to accommodate two-way traffic.

 The alignment at the intersection of Pomfret Road at Stage Road is also tightened into a T-intersection with southbound Pomfret Road forming the T into Pomfret and Stage Roads.
 This change makes the thru traffic on Pomfret Road need to slow to make a turn where it is currently more of a thru movement.
-Finally, like in all of the alternatives presented, the intersection of Library Street at Stage Road is better defined by narrowing Library Street at Stage Road, creating a better controlled and more easily crossed intersection.
+Finally, like in all the alternatives presented, the intersection of Library Street at Stage Road is better defined by narrowing Library Street at Stage Road, creating a better controlled and more easily crossed intersection.
 Curbing will be added at these intersections to further encourage slow travel speeds.

 Each of these alignment modifications was tested to ensure that trucks can make the turning movements.
 A single unit truck with a 40' wheelbase was tested on each movement.
 Although there is minor encroachment over the centerline right at the intersection, the trucks can make the movements in all cases.
-A tractor trailer with a 67 foot wheelbase was also tested.
-This truck would require a multistage turn from Library Street onto Stage Road, or would travel over the sidewalk in the preferred alternative.
+A tractor trailer with a 67-foot wheelbase was also tested.
+This truck would require a multistage turn from Library Street onto Stage Road or would travel over the sidewalk in the preferred alternative.
 Other truck maneuvers tested were possible with little encroachment beyond the roadway.
-As the project advances into the design phase, the exact design vehicle will be determined and the intersections designed accordingly.
+As the project advances into the design phase, the exact design vehicle will be determined, and the intersections designed accordingly.
 For the purposes of estimation, mountable granite curbing was included at locations where a truck may encroach.
+A demonstration project to tactically evaluate accommodation of larger vehicles is recommended in more detail in the implementation plan.